haithcockce/learning-stuff/training/c/intro-to-c.md

 - This flexibility allows for powerful manipulations of values, such using `char var = 'a'` then using arithmetic to change the letter, such as `var++`.
 - The type simply describes how to take the value in memory and interpret it.
 For example, all the if statements testing for true or false are really testing for a non-zero value (true) or a zero value (false)

+### Binary and Hexadecimal

+- Numbering comes in many representations, decimal uses 10 symbols to represent values, binary uses 2, and hexadecimal uses 16.
+Others exist, like the seldomly used octal (where 8 symbols are used) and so on.
+- Any number can be converted to another representation with the proper math.
+- As a quick reminder: decimal works like this,

+   - Each column in a number is (n x 10^i) where n in the symbol (like 8 or 2) and i is the index of the column (such as the 0th or 7th).
+Thus a number like 764 is (7 x 10^2) + (6 *
+10^1) + (4 x 10^0)
+   - Binary works like this but uses two symbols instead, 0 and 1, so the number values are (n x 2^i).
+Thus 10010 is (1 x 2^4) + 0 + 0 + (1 x 2^1) = 18.
+To convert from decimal to binary, simply deduct the highet possible powers of two and keep track of which values in binary are taken.
+For example, for 18, 16 is the highest power of two leaving 2.
+You can not deduct 8 or 4 but you can deduct 2.
+What is left over is 0, so 10010.
+   - Hexadecimal is also similar but uses 16 symbols (0-9, A-F) to represent numbers.
+Converting binary to hex is straight forward: 1 is 0001, 2 is 0010, 3 is 0011, 4 is 0100, ...
+9 is 1001, A is 1010, B is 1011, C is 1100, D is 1101, E is 1110, and F is 1111.
+Note the pattern!
+Converting decimal to hex is made simple by first converting to binary.

 ### Bitwise Arithmetic

 - Because we have access to the raw values in memory, we can interact with the values at the bit level.